 - An alternative to direct equity investments.

-- One diversified investment in the performance of European companies.
+- One diversified investment in the performance of 8 Asian equities.

-* Nominal capital protection is valid only at maturity, which means if the investment is sold before maturity, the capital returned to the investor may be below or above the invested nominal capital.
+* Nominal capital protection is valid only in USD and at maturity, which means if the investment is sold before maturity, the capital returned to the investor may be below or above the invested nominal capital.